 We generally follow a traditional Presbyterian liturgy, but we're an informal bunch who don't take themselves too seriously, so don't be surprised if you hear laughter in worship!
-We currently sing from the Presbyterian "Glory to God" hymnal with organ music, but often will have special music or anthems that are less "traditional" (see "Music" section for more information).
+We currently sing from the Presbyterian "Glory to God" hymnal with organ music, but sometimes have special music or anthems that are less "traditional".

 We share communion on the first Sunday of every month by intinction (dipping a piece of bread into a shared cup before consuming it).

-In solidarity with those who may not be able to partake in fermented substances, we service grape juice.
-We also have gluten-free crackers and individual cups of juice available for those with gluten sensitivities or Celiac disease.
+In solidarity with those who may not be able to consume gluten or fermented substances, we service grape juice and gluten-free bread.

-Children in Sunday School return to the sanctuary to share in the sacrament.
+Children in Sunday School are encouraged to return to the sanctuary to share in the sacrament.